 WE ARE OPEN.

-The Sagesse office is still open to clients, and we are here to help as needed.
-We will have limited staff available in the office.
+The Sagesse office is open to clients, and we are here to help as needed.
+We currently are offering both in-person and virtual services, programs, and groups.
+Everyone accessing the Sagesse office will need to complete a COVID-19 Questionnaire each time they visit.
 If you are feeling ill or have been around someone who has been in contact with COVID-19, we ask that you please do not come to the Sagesse office.

 ONLINE GROUPS AND MENTORSHIP